samadhicsec/threatware-docs/docs/source/create/components.md

 :  - got the component provisioned (e.g a database), or got it on-boarded (e.g. a 3rd Party service or SaaS), and so are responsible for it
 :  - they own or operate the component e.g. hosting infrastructure like Kubernetes clusters, cloud accounts, 3rd party services
 :::{tip}
-It's better to have many small threat models rather than few large threat models.
+It's better to have many small threat models rather than a few large threat models.
 Try to keep the number of components in-scope for a threat models to < 10 (and aim for ~5).
-The more in-scope components
+The more in-scope components the larger the threat model becomes and more time it takes to complete.
 :::

 Tech Stack